Low-Frequency/Klipper-Git-Backup/README.md

 ## Uninstalling the automatic backup utility

-I don't know why you wouldn't want to use automatic backups, but I might as well provide you with an easy way ro revert all the changes the scripts have done.
+I don't know why you wouldn't want to use automatic backups, but I might as well provide you with an easy way to revert all the changes the scripts have done.
 Just execute this command:
 ```shell
 ~/scripts/klipper_backup_script/uninstall.sh
 ```